When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 Private Room: Have your own room, subject to availability, for a supplemental cost of $530.
 When booking, please select the single room package option.

-We recommend that you have a medium fitness level to fully participate in this trip.
-You should be comfortable staying on your feet for long stretches at a time, and walking up to 6 miles a day.
-We will be out and about most of each day, with time to rest at lunch and dinner, both of which take place on the later side in Barcelona.
+Travelers should be comfortable staying on their feet for long stretches at a time and walking up to six miles over the course of a day.
+We'll be out and about most of each day, with time to rest at lunch and dinner, both of which take place on the later side in Barcelona.

-You should plan to arrive in Barcelona by 3 p.m. on February 17 and depart anytime on February 23.
-We’ll provide the option of booking extra nights at our hotel (subject to availability) before and/or after the tour, and are more than happy to provide suggestions for things to do and see in the city on your own.
+You should plan to arrive in Barcelona by 3 p.m. on Day 1 and depart anytime on Day 7.
+If you'd like to spend a few extra nights in the area, we'd be more than happy to recommend places to stay and things to do in the city on your own.

 In addition to contributing to local economies, your trip helps preserve the region's artistic and cultural heritage—specifically surrounding stage arts in Barcelona.
 We'll visit museums actively restoring medieval artifacts, eat at historic restaurants that source locally ("Can Culleretes" also contributes to the preservation of historical businesses in the city), and collaborate with local artists from Barcelona's cabaret, classical dance, and magic scenes.
 In addition, our participation in Carnival Gala supports local families and encourages them to protect and preserve their private collections.